rakus/parseargs/README.md

 variables.
 It also prints error messages and exits the script on unknown options.

-To investigate the generated code just call Parseargs from the command line.

-The [Tutorial] explains all features of Parseargs.
+The [Tutorial] explains all features using examples.

 ## Building